PouriaYazdani/UniversityFundamentalsOfRoboticsCourse/README.md

 This repo contains three homework assignments and a final project for a mobile robotics course.
 Each folder has its own README with details and figures.

+This repo is the result of a collaboration between me [Arash Rezaali](https://github.com/Arash-ra03) and [Sina Arabi](https://github.com/SinaArabi).

 ---